Georg Klein (composer)

-Biography

-Early life and education
+Early life

 Georg Klein was born in 1964 in Öhringen, Germany.
-Klein began his studies in sound engineering and communication at the Technical University of Munich before continuing at the Technische Universität Berlin.
-He later pursued studies in the philosophy of religion, psychoanalysis, and ethnomusicology at the Freie Universität Berlin.
-From 1991 to 1994, he worked as a research assistant at the Technische Universität Berlin, focusing on visualizing sound for the deaf.
-In 1999 and 2000, he lectured at the Freie Universität Berlin on the intersection of music and religion.
+Klein began his creative studies in sound engineering and communication at the Technical University of Munich before continuing his education at the Technische Universität Berlin.
+He continued his education by studying the philosophy of religion, psychoanalysis, and ethnomusicology at the Freie Universität Berlin.

+From 1991 to 1994, Klein worked as a research assistant at the Technische Universität Berlin.
+He focused on visualizing sound for the deaf.
+In both 1999 and 2000, he lectured at the Freie Universität Berlin on the relationship of music and religion.

 Career

 Transition to Composition and Sound Art

-In 1996, he began working as a music composer (Berlin International Film Festival) and in the following years worked in the Electronic Studio of the TU Berlin on live electronic and computer music.
-In 2001, he began focusing on public installations such as Transition in 2001 and Ortsklang Marl Mitte, which won the German Sound Art Award in 2002.
-From 2001 to 2005, he was chairman of the Berlin Society of New Music (BGNM), a forum dedicated to issues related to production and reception aesthetics, as well as cultural policy in contemporary music.
+In 1996, he began working as a music composer (Berlin International Film Festival) and in the following years worked in the Electronic Studio of TU Berlin on electronic and computer music.
+In 2001, he began focusing on public installations, such as Transition and Ortsklang Marl Mitte, which won the German Sound Art Award in 2002.
+From 2001 to 2005, he was chairman of the Berlin Society of New Music (BSNM), a forum dedicated to issues related to production and reception aesthetics, as well as cultural policy in contemporary music.
 He later began to incorporate video into his work.

 KlangQuadrat and Public Installations

 In 2003, Klein and Julia Gerlach established KlangQuadrat (Sound Square), an office for sound and media art.
 Their projects have received support from the Capital Cultural Fund in Berlin, the Goethe-Institut, the German Foreign Office, the German-Polish Foundation, and the Schering Foundation.
-TRASA (2004/2006) connected Warsaw and Berlin for two months ("Bi-medial Space of Contact" in six cities of Europe).
+TRASA (2004/2006), a mixed media installation that played simultaneously in Warsaw and Berlin, connected the cities for two months (part of a "Bi-medial Space of Contact" series in six cities of Europe).
 He created interactive media art at urban places such as subway entrance halls.
 With the Swiss performance artist Steffi Weismann, he created installations such as pickup in 2005, takeaway in 2006, venture doll in 2008, and UNorJUSTNESS A+B in 2013.
-In his installation turmlaute.2: watch tower (2007 / 2014), he simulated the founding of a political organization.
+In his installation turmlaute.
+2: Watch Tower (2007/2014), he simulated the founding of a political organization.